Art Gallery of Ontario: Modern

-The museum's modern art collection includes works from Americans, and Europeans from the 1900s to the 1960s, Works by Canadian artists during this time period are typically exhibited as a part of its Canadian collection, as opposed to the museum's modern art collection.
+The museum's modern art collection includes works from Americans, and Europeans from the 1900s to the 1960s, Works by Canadian artists during that period are typically exhibited as a part of its Canadian collection, as opposed to the museum's modern art collection.
 Works from the modern art collection are exhibited in several centres and galleries throughout the museum, including the Joey & Toby Tanenbaum Sculpture Atrium, the Henry Moore Sculpture Centre, and several other galleries on the ground floor of the museum.

-The museum is home to the largest public collection of works by Henry Moore, most of which is held in the Henry Moore Sculpture Centre.
+The museum is home to the largest public collection of works by English sculptor Henry Moore, most of which is held in the Henry Moore Sculpture Centre.
 The museum dedicated approximately 3000 m2 of space to the sculptor, which includes the Henry Moore Sculpture Centre, and related galleries including the Irina Moore Gallery.
 Moore donated 300 pieces, nearly his entire personal collection, to the museum in 1974.
 The donation originated from a commitment made by Moore on December 9, 1968, to donate a significant portion of his work to the Art Gallery of Ontario, contingent that the museum builds a dedicated gallery to exhibit his works.
 In addition to the works donated by Moore, the museum also purchased another piece, Two Large Forms, from the sculptor in 1973.
 The sculpture was originally placed at the museum's northeast façade, near the intersection of Dundas and McCaul streets.
 However, the museum later relocated the sculpture to Grange Park nearby in 2017 as part of the park's renovation.
+Brian Jungen's Couch Monster replaced the sculpture at the original site in 2022.

 The museum's modern collection also includes works by Pierre Bonnard, Constantin Brâncuși, Marc Chagall, Otto Dix, Jean Dubuffet, Jacob Epstein, Helen Frankenthaler, Alberto Giacometti, Natalia Goncharova, Arshile Gorky, Barbara Hepworth, Hans Hofmann, Franz Kline, Henri Matisse, Fernand Léger, Joan Miró, Amedeo Modigliani, Claude Monet, Ben Nicholson, Pablo Picasso, Gino Severini, and Yves Tanguy.

 Photography

-The Art Gallery of Ontario also has a photography collection of 70,000 photographs dating from the 1840s to present day.
+In 2019, the Art Gallery of Ontario had a photography collection of 70,000 photographs dating from the 1840s to the present.
 The photograph collection includes 495 photo albums from the First World War.
 Items from this collection are exhibited in two viewing halls on the ground floor.

-In 2017, the museum acquired 522 photographs by Diane Arbus, providing the museum the largest collection of Arbus's photographs outside the Metropolitan Museum of Art in New York City.
+In 2017, the museum acquired 522 photographs by Diane Arbus, providing the museum with the largest collection of Arbus's photographs outside the Metropolitan Museum of Art in New York City.
 In June 2019, the museum acquired the Montgomery Collection of Caribbean Photos, which includes 3,500 historic photographs of the Caribbean from the 1840s to 1940s.
 The collection was acquired by the museum for $300,000, most if which was provided by 27 donors from Toronto's Caribbean community.
 The Montgomery Collection is the largest collection of its kind outside the Caribbean.
 Other photographers whose works are featured in the collection include Edward Burtynsky, Alfred Eisenstaedt, Robert J. Flaherty, Suzy Lake, Arnold Newman, Henryk Ross, Josef Sudek, Linnaeus Tripe, and Garry Winogrand.